 A child with visual impairment and albinism practicing braille reading skills at the Hillside Hope school for visual impaired

-Later in the week Ms. Eziakonwa also visited the Heroes Day Care Centre in Gikondo, Kigali.
+Later in the week Ms. Eziakonwa visited the Heroes Day Care Centre in Gikondo, Kigali.
 The centre cares for children with severe disabilities.
 It provides special education along with physical and occupational therapy.
-The centre aims to provide highly individualized care, keeping a ratio of one teacher to four pupils.
+The centre tries to provide highly individualized care, keeping a ratio of one teacher to four pupils.

 Ms. Eziakonwa also met with Assumpta Uwamariya.
 Uwamariya won the 2016 YouthConnekt award for best young innovator for her beetroot wine business.
-With her 5 million Rwf (about 6000 US$) prize money she expanded her business, Karisimbi Wines, and was able to hire more workers.
+With her 5 million Rwf (about 6000 US$) prize money she scaled her business, Karisimbi Wines, and was able to hire more workers.
 She has now expanded production from wines to juices.

 In the evening, the Director gathered with the UNDP Rwanda staff to have a fireside chat about women in the UN system.
 She spoke about gender equality and the role senior staff should play in supporting women’s leadership development.
 She asked the senior staff gathered to advocate for and support young women in the workplace, to help lift them up, and to fearlessly advocate for gender equality.